nvhoanganh/pokerme/README.md

 - vscode
 - gmail account

-# Step 1: setup our applications components
+# Step 1: setup our application components
+**Note**: I registered my firebase app ID as `pokerme`, you won't be able to use this name, so make sure you replace `pokerme` in this guide with the project Id you choose below
 ## Create new svelte app
 ```sh
 npx degit sveltejs/template pokerme